Bernard-LTW/CompSci_IA/README.md

 1. The website must allow user registration for personal accounts secured*(Issue tackled: "Credibility is also a question my client noticed" and "found it very hard to keep track of")*
 2. The website must allow for posting of recipes and their respective details *(Issue tackled: "there is a lack of a platform to share their receipes.")*
 3. The webiste must allow for commenting on each recipe posted  *(Issue tackled: "very hard to keep track of")*
-4. The website must allow for calculating the amount of ingredients needed based on the number of serving inputted by the user *(Issue tackled: "it's very hard to accurate gauge how much ingredients is needed for multiple servings.")*
+4. The website must allow for calculating the amount of ingredients needed based on user input *(Issue tackled: "it's very hard to accurate gauge how much ingredients is needed for multiple servings.")*
 5. The website would allow putting picture on each posted receipe*(Issue tackled:"They tried using text messages but found it very hard to keep track of and hard to view.")*
 6. The website would allow searching for recipes with the ingredients *(Issue tackled:"They tried using text messages but found it very hard to keep track of and hard to view.")*
 7. The website would allow for exporting the recipe to a PDF  *(Issue tackled: "very hard to keep track of")*